adampatterson/Lanyard/README.md

 The rest should be straight forward and commented in the code.

+## Config.php
+An array of key values, including plugin options.

 ## Hooks
 Checkout the WordPress [Documentation](https://codex.wordpress.org/Plugin_API/Hooks) for all the hooks and actions :)

 ## Helpers
-The configuration uses Illuminate's [Support](https://github.com/illuminate/support) helpers.
-This gives us access to most of [Laravels helper functions](https://laravel.com/docs/5.2/helpers).
+The configuration uses Laravel's [Helpers](https://github.com/laravel/helpers).
+This gives us access to most of [Laravels helper functions](https://laravel.com/docs/8.x/helpers).

-## Config.php
-An array of key values.

 ## Composer

-Included is:

- * "illuminate/support"
- * "symfony/var-dumper"
+Includes:

 * "erusev/parsedown"
+* "laravel/helpers"

-Keep or remove any package you like, Just note the the helpers rely on `illuminate/support` and `symfony/var-dumper` so adjust accordingly.
+Keep or remove any package you like, Just note the the helpers rely on `laravel/helpers` so adjust accordingly.

 Don't forget to composer update!